-LACE: TEMS OF BUSINESS: (1) To vote on a proposal to approve issuing up to shares of Kraft Foods Inc. Class A common stock in connection with our proposed acquissuance of shares of Kraft Foods Inc. Class A comm ÿ 1 , a.m.
-CST on acquisition.
+TIME AND DATE: a.m.
+CST on , , 2010.
+PLACE: ITEMS OF BUSINESS: (1) To vote on a proposal to approve issuing up to shares of Kraft Foods Inc. Class A common stock in connection with our proposed acquisition of Cadbury plc, including any issuance of shares of Kraft Foods Inc. Class A common stock to finance the proposed acquisition.
 (2) To vote on a proposal to approve any adjournment of the Special Meeting, including, if necessary, to solicit additional proxies in favor of Item 1 if there are not sufficient votes for such proposal.
 (3) To transact other business properly presented at the Special Meeting.

-The Board has unanimously determined that issuing shares of our common stock in connection with the proposed acquisition of Cadbury, including any related financing transaction, is in the best interest of Kraft Foods and its shareholders.
+BOARD RECOMMENDATION: The Board has unanimously determined that issuing shares of our common stock in connection with the proposed acquisition of Cadbury, including any related financing transaction, is in the best interest of Kraft Foods and its shareholders.
 The Board recommends that shareholders vote for Items 1 and 2.

-Shareholders of record at the close of business on , 2009.

-We began mailing the Proxy Statement on or about , 2009.

-This Notice of Special Meeting and the Proxy Statement are available at www.transactioninfo.com/kraftfoods.
+WHO MAY VOTE: Shareholders of record at the close of business on , 2009.
+DATE OF DISTRIBUTION: We began mailing the Proxy Statement on or about , 2009.
+MATERIALS AVAILABLE ON OUR WEB SITE: This Notice of Special Meeting and the Proxy Statement are available at www.transactioninfo.com/kraftfoods .
 Information included on our web site, other than these materials, is not part of the proxy soliciting materials.

-Carol J. Ward Vice President and Corporate Secretary
+Carol J. Ward

+Vice President and Corporate Secretary